2021 information for papers will be published in early September.

 The paper will be taught by videoconference to cater to on-campus and distance students.
 A teaching day will be held in Dunedin and Auckland.

-A Course book with readings will be available through Blackboard
+Readings will be available through Blackboard

 - Graduate Attributes Emphasised